 Carnavon Cactus Garden

-Almost halfway on the drive between Shark Bay and Coral Bay is Carnavon (about a 2 hour drive from Hamelin Pool).
-Stop here to break up your journey, have some lunch and to visit the famous Cactus Garden!
+Almost halfway on the drive between Shark Bay and Coral Bay is Carnavon (about a 2-hour drive from Hamelin Pool).
+Stop here to break up your journey, have some lunch and visit the famous Cactus Garden!

 You’ll find The Cactus Garden by The Gascoyne River on the South River Road, along the Fruit Loop Drive Trail.
 The Cactus Garden is now Insta-famous and is literally on the side of the road, as well as being free to walk around!